 1.2.1.
-Context of the programme, including EU major strategic orientations

-In terms of strategic orientations, the EU is committed to deliver results on several strategies over the coming decades.
+Context of the programme, including EU major strategic orientations The EU is committed to deliver results on several strategies over the coming decades, and the contribution of cohesion policy is key.

 The rapid rise of digital technologies is making science and innovation more open, collaborative, and global.
 The three goals for EU research and innovation policy, summarised as Open Innovation, Open Science and Open to the World show how research and innovation contribute across the European Commission's political priorities.
 Europe needs to become more inventive, reacting more quickly to changing market conditions and consumer preferences in order to become an innovation-friendly society and economy.
 The key drivers of research and innovation are most effectively addressed at the regional level.